LiyanIbrahim/ITP-Physical-Computing/Midterm Project/Process.md

 2. The mirror when someone is close but not touching </br>
 3. The mirror when someone touches it
 </p>
+<p> Sound: We orderded the adafruit audio fx mini sound board to use since we can add long(er) sounds to it and operate it from the  </p>

 <h3> 3.
 Decorations </h3>